bbauska/ibm-intermediate-web-dev/README.md

   style="width:500px;"/>
 </p>

-Let\'s discuss each in detail.
+Let&apos;s discuss each in detail.
 Pingdom is a paid uptime monitoring service that sends detailed alerts whenever an application or website goes down.
 It provides a wide range of capabilities, including SSL certificate monitoring and website performance monitoring, and has an